-Darent Valley Hospital is part of the Dartford and Gravesham NHS Trust.
-The hospital opened in September 2000 and has approximately 463 inpatient beds and specialties that include day-care surgery, general surgery, trauma, orthopaedics, cardiology, maternity and general medicine.
+Darent Valley Hospital opened in September 2000 and has approximately 463 inpatient beds and specialties that include day-care surgery, general surgery, trauma, orthopaedics, cardiology, maternity and general medicine.
+The hospital is seeking to use more of its green spaces for staff and patient wellbeing.

-Four trees were planted as part of NHS Sustainability Day 2015, apple, plum, cherry and amelanchier.
-We planted these in their wildlife garden that was designed in memory of a gardener.
+Four trees were planted as part of NHS Sustainability Day 2015: apple, plum, cherry and amelanchier.
+These were planted in the wildlife garden that was designed in memory of a gardener.
 As you head out of the rear of the canteen, you now walk past strawberries and other fruits on the way to our fruit trees – a tasty lunchtime stroll.